 5.1.5.
-NHS England and the HSCIC data collections team reserve the right to refuse any revisions that do not make material differences to published data.
+NHS England and NHS Digital data collections team reserve the right to refuse any revisions that do not make material differences to published data.
 The normal pre-release procedure will apply to revisions.

 Process for making revisions